-Rice crispy treats are so nostalgic for me, and this vegan version is super delicious!
+Rice crispy treats are so nostalgic for me, and these vegan rice crispy treats are super delicious!

 You might be wondering what’s not vegan about rice crispy treats.
 There are two non-vegan ingredients, one of which isn’t even vegetarian: butter and marshmallows.
 Butter makes sense (and is easy to substitute!), but you might be wondering why marshmallows aren’t vegan.
 Marshmallows are made with gelatin, which is ground up bones and ligaments, usually cows.
 Kosher gelatin uses the ground up bones and ligaments from fish.
 No, thank you!